rosensilva/ballerina-samples/resiliency-timeouts/README.md

 ```
 This mock eCommerce backend is designed only to respond once for every five requests.
 Big potion of calls to this eCommerce backend will not get any response.

-Please find the implementation of the inventory management service in `ballerina-guides/resiliency-timeouts/guides/ecommerce_backend/ecommerce_backend_service.bal`
+Please find the implementation of the eCommerce backend service in `ballerina-guides/resiliency-timeouts/guides/ecommerce_backend/ecommerce_backend_service.bal`

 ## <a name="testing"></a> Testing

 ### Try it out

-1. Run both the orderService and inventoryService by entering the following commands in sperate terminals
+1. Run both product_search service and the ecommerce_backend service by entering the following commands in sperate terminals
     ```bash
     <SAMPLE_ROOT_DIRECTORY>$  ballerina run guide/ecommerce_backend/
    ```